Free lacrosse scoreboard with countdown clock

 Premier Lacrosse League (PLL)

-Founded in 2019 by Paul Rabil and his brother Mike, the PLL has revolutionized professional field lacrosse.
-The league features 8 teams of the world's best players, a tour-based model that brings games to cities across North America, a landmark media deal with ESPN and ABC, and innovations like the 2-point arc.
-The PLL merged with Major League Lacrosse (MLL) in 2021 to become the sole major outdoor professional lacrosse league.
+Founded in 2019 by Paul Rabil and his brother Mike, the PLL has reshaped top-level field lacrosse.
+The league features 8 teams of the world's best players, a tour-based model that brings games to cities across North America, a landmark media deal with ESPN and ABC, and rule changes like the 2-point arc.
+The PLL merged with Major League Lacrosse (MLL) in 2021 to become the sole major outdoor top-level lacrosse league.

 National Lacrosse League (NLL)